apache/fury-site/blog/2026-09-07-fory_kotlin_json.md

 | `{"label":"ready"}` | Rejected: required `id` is missing |
 | `{"id":1,"retries":null}` | Rejected: `retries` is non-null |

 Nullability and defaults are independent: a nullable parameter without a default still requires a JSON member.
-Defaults remain executable Kotlin expressions, evaluated when needed during construction.
+When a member is absent and its parameter has a default, Fory invokes the compiler-generated constructor for default arguments, letting Kotlin evaluate the required default values.
 Initialization blocks and constructor validation also run normally.

 This distinction affects serialization too.
 If `label` is null, omitting it would cause a reader to restore `"new"`.
 Fory therefore writes nullable constructor properties explicitly when they contain null, preserving the value on a round trip under the same configuration.